Davidtrinite/Davidtrinite/README.md

 Currently, I am Pursuing a bachelor of science, in business administration; Management Information Systems, and Accounting; Minor in Finance.
 At the University of Colorado Denver, I run the first Commerical Real Estate club where we recruit students across different disciplines and equip them with the critical and creative aptitude to participate in the real estate industry.

+With my friend, we created Denver Incuvators.
+An incubator for innovators.
+We hope to recruit innovators and equip them with the critical and creative aptitude to participate in the start-up and tech world.

 I have a passion for building teams to develop something people want.
 I am actively looking for ways to provide value by integrating media and technology to make business better.
 I hope to eventually transition into private equity and provide value by deploying capital.